Observability for heat equations with time-dependent analytic memory: Preliminaries

 \begin{remark} We remark that in general, the solutions of \eqref{our-obserble-system} are not analytic in the space variable because of the finite-order regularizing effect of $\varPhi(t)$ (see \cite[Theorem 1.4]{WZZ-1}).
-This shows a difference between $\{e^{tA}\}_{t\geq 0}$ and $\{\varPhi(t)\}_{t\geq 0}$ from the perspective of the analyticity of solutions. \end{remark}
+This shows a difference between the heat semigroup $\{e^{tA}\}_{t\geq 0}$ and $\{\varPhi(t)\}_{t\geq 0}$ from the perspective of the analyticity of solutions. \end{remark}

 \begin{proof}[Proof of Proposition \ref{pro-analyticity-pointwise}] Since